Additional training support

 We expect many students will seek diverse career pathways after their PhD – with some looking at academic trajectories, and others seeking careers in industrial research and development, or moving into entrepreneurship and social innovation or creating start-ups.
 Each cohort of students will participate in Fast Track Impact training for PhD students in Year 1, and placements (explained below) will provide students with hands-on industry experience.
 In addition, students will be able to participate in Bridge, a new start-up building course delivered by the Edinburgh Futures Institute and partner Codebase.

 Beyond this, the Bayes Centre and Edinburgh Innovations will provide students with access to University support to facilitate the commercialisation of their research.
 The support here will include mentoring, access to business advisors, incubators, accelerators, and a network of investors and peers.
-Our CDT students will also have access to Edinbrugh Innovations intensive PhD Max programme designed to support entrepreneurial PhD students.
+Our CDT students will also have access to Edinburgh Innovations intensive PhD Max programme designed to support entrepreneurial PhD students.
 We also have funding for some students to access the Bayes Centre’s Venture Builder Incubator – a programme providing students with the skills to create and grow tech start-ups.

 CDT Festival